icon

 2. 2.

-Enter your website URL (without https:// or trailing slashes / from the end).
+Enter your website URL (without https:// or trailing slashes /).

 3. 3.